Skip to Main Site Navigation Skip to Content Skip to Footer

 • Family size,

-• Assets (Parent/Student), and,
+• Assets (Parent/Student)

 The Free Application for Federal Student Aid (FAFSA) is used to collect this and other information from student and family.
-Once established, the EFC is subtracted from the student’s Cost of Attendance in order to establish the student’s Financial Need and ultimately, their eligibility for need-based financial aid.
+Once established, the SAI is subtracted from the student’s Cost of Attendance in order to establish the student’s Financial Need and ultimately, their eligibility for need-based financial aid.

 *While eligibility for some financial aid is not based on financial need (i.e. merit scholarships), a student may never receive financial aid that exceeds the student’s financial need or cost of attendance.*